-This Contract, made on September 25, 2014, is between the United States Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Michigan, acting by and through The Michigan Department of Community Health (MDCH), and the Michigan Department of Technology, Management and Budget, and <Entity> the Integrated Care Organization (ICO.)
+This Contract, issued on August 1, 2016 and effective November 1, 2016 is between the United States Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Michigan, acting by and through The Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Technology, Management and Budget, and <Entity> the Integrated Care Organization (ICO.)
 The ICO 's principal place of business is <Enter principal place of business>.